d4n0/home_assistant/ha_os_raspberyy_pi.md

 1. Insert the SD card into your Raspberry Pi.
 2. Plug in an Ethernet cable that is connected to the network.
 3. Connect the power supply to start up the device.
-4. Wait a few minutes
-In the browser of your desktop system [homeassistant.local:8123](url)
+4. After a few minutes, use the browser of your desktop system [homeassistant.local:8123](url)
     - Older Windows versions might need to access Home Assistant at `homeassistant:8123` or `http://X.X.X.X:8123`.
+5. Follow on screen instructions to complete setup of Home Assistant OS